natenichols/constexpr-typeinfo-less/paper.md

-Various libraries hack it together, mostly by utilizing `__PRETTY_FUNCTION__`, but all such methods are non-portable and error-prone (consider forward-declared enums).
+Various libraries hack it together, mostly by utilizing `__PRETTY_FUNCTION__`, but all such methods are non-portable and error-prone (consider forward-declared enums - example in Annex).
 There are multiple stack-overflow questions on the topic.

 [One such implementation](https://github.com/libfn/functional)
 is part of the monadic functional library by Bronek Kozicki et al.